tkr22777/teaching-cs-630/week_04/02_ddl_drop_truncate.md

 ### Example 3: TRUNCATE with RESTART IDENTITY

-When using SERIAL columns, TRUNCATE can reset the sequence:
+When using identity/sequence-generated keys, TRUNCATE can reset the sequence:

 **Without RESTART IDENTITY:**
 ```sql